zumasys/docs/site/jbase/miscellaneous/jcurl/README.md

 jCURL is a module that provides curl/http functionality in jBC (BASIC).

-One of the advantages of using curl over other tcp/ip based operations is that when issuing multiple commands to the same host the connection will persist thus improving overall performance.
+One of the advantages of using curl over other tcp/ip based operations is that when issuing multiple commands to the same host the connection will persist, thus improving overall performance.

 It provides the following functions: